peterhinch/micropython-font-to-py/writer/WRITER.md

 avoids needless word wrapping.
 The clip option now displays as much of the last visible glyph as possible: formerly a glyph which would not fit in its entirety was discarded.

-The inverted display option has been withdrawn.
-It added significant code size and was not an optimal solution.
-Display inversion should be done at the device driver level.
-Such a solution works for graphics objects and GUI widgets, while the old option only affected rendered text.

 ## 1.2 Hardware